nyje/visual-bots/README.md

 ### Special

 ![speed](/textures/vbots_mode_speed.png)
-This pseudo command chooses the speed that the bot runs the program. when followed by a number multiplyer it will make the bot run that many times faster.
+This pseudo command chooses the speed that the bot runs the program. when followed by a number multiplier it will make the bot run that many times faster.
 When NOT followed by a number, it resets the bot to normal speed.

 ### Multipliers